Vivoldi SSO (Single Sign-On) — Integration Guide

 4. JWT Token Generation Sample

-This section explains how to generate a JWT token using the RS256 method in Java, PHP, and Node.js environments.
+This guide explains how to generate RS256-based JWT tokens and initiate Vivoldi SSO login flows in Java, PHP, and Node.js environments.

-To issue a JWT token, a Vivoldi user account linked to your organization’s account must be registered.
+Before issuing JWT tokens, a Vivoldi user account linked to the organization account must already be registered.

 Please register the user first on the [Settings → User Management] page before proceeding.